firecracker-microvm/firecracker/README.md

 git clone https://github.com/firecracker-microvm/firecracker
 cd firecracker
 tools/devtool build
+toolchain="$(uname -m)-unkown-linux-musl"
 ```

-The Firecracker binary will be placed at `build/debug/firecracker`.
-For more
+The Firecracker binary will be placed at `build/cargo_target/${toolchain}/debug/firecracker`.
-information on building, testing, and running Firecracker, go to the
+For more information on building, testing, and running Firecracker, go to the
 [quickstart guide](docs/getting-started.md).

 The overall security of Firecracker microVMs, including the ability to meet the